What Are Dental Inlays and Onlays?

 Excellent Performance

-With the convenience of CEREC inlays and onlays, you might think that they’re kind of throwaway restorations, similar to the temporary crowns you might have received in the past, but you’d be wrong.
-Studies show that 94-95% of CEREC inlays and onlays last ten years or more, and a full 89% lasted 17 years in a long-term study.
+With the convenience of CEREC inlays and onlays, you might think that they’re kind of throwaway restorations, similar to the temporary crowns you may have had in the past, but you’d be wrong.
+Studies show that 94-95% of CEREC inlays and onlays last ten years or more, and and a full 89% lasted 17 years in long-term studies.

 In fact, a study comparing CEREC inlays and onlays to other filling options shows that they have the lowest failure rate of any options.
 Here are the seven fillings compared and their respective annual failure rates: